secha-project/electrix-api/README.md

 where `<DATE>` is the date to fetch data for in the format `YYYY-MM-DD`.

 The application will write the data to the `data` directory.
-Note, that the user and group of the written files will likely not match the host user and group.